 This course provides students with the background and skills to manage information security incidents to minimize impact on business operations.
 Topics include detection, investigation, and response to different types of security incidents.
 Students explore these topics by developing incidence response plans; utilizing industry-standard processes and tools for investigating information security incidents; and recommending processes for incidence response that adhere to legal, regulatory, and organizational compliance.
 Students who have completed the course have a comprehensive view of cyber security incident detection and response.

-This course will teach student the theory, practice and principles of digital forensics.
-Students will investigate computer, network, operating system, mobile device and other areas of digital forensics.
+In this course, students learn the theory, practice, and principles of digital forensics through investigation of computer, network, operating system, mobile device and other areas of digital forensics.
 Topics include identification, collection, acquisition, authentication, preservation, examination, analysis and presentation of digital forensic evidence.

 This capstone course integrates previous coursework and practical experience with a focus on authentic demonstration of competencies outlined by the program.
 Rather than introducing new concepts, students will synthesize prior learning to design, develop, and execute an analytics project on their chosen subject as a culmination of their studies.
 The course will be structured around this critical capstone assessment, so that students have the appropriate support and resources required to be successful.